Interview in full, originally published in two parts on Oct 9th & 16th 2018

 Describe your current line of work.

-Up to the age of 50, my career was office based.
+Before that, my career was office based.
 I worked in marketing and communications with a focus on strategic data-driven marketing.

 What are your daily responsibilities?